 Phytonutrients are the plant nutrients with specific biological activities that support human health…They [have] specific pharmacological effects in human health such as anti-microbial, anti-oxidants, anti-inflammatory, antiallergic, anti-spasmodic, anti-cancer, anti-aging, hepatoprotective, hypolipidemic, neuroprotective, hypotensive, diabetes, osteoporosis, CNS stimulant, analgesic, protection from UVB-induced carcinogenesis, immuno-modulator, and carminative.

-There is no doubt that more toxins in our air, food, and water as well as massive global soil depletion has left our bodies starving for natural substances such as these that can help us detoxify and heal.
+There is no doubt that more toxins in our air, food, and water as well as massive global soil depletion has left our bodies starving for natural substances that can help us detoxify and heal.
 A meta-analysis conducted by the University of Texas studied 43 common vegetables and fruits grown in the U.S. between 1950 and 1999.
 They discovered “reliable declines” in nutrients of all kinds in everything from corn to carrots.
 According to some nutritional experts, it now takes over 25 cups of today’s spinach to equal the nutrient density of one cup from 1950.

 To get the most nutrient-dense produce for your dinner table, always make sure that the fruits and vegetables you buy are organic and non-GMO.
 If you have a farmer’s market in your region, consider making a visit.
 Talk to the farm representative and ask about their growing practices before you buy.
 And whenever possible, go for heirloom varieties of produce such as carrots, corn, and squash; studies have shown that the nutrient density of locally-produced heirloom varieties are significantly higher than more typical types, even if they are organic.